farz-1/WAD/README.md

 ### Installing

-* You will need to install the following packages via pip with the commands:
+* You will need to install the following via pip with the commands:
 * $ pip install schedule
 * $ pip install requests
 * $ pip install bcrypt
-* We used schedule/newsapi-python APIs for fetching our news stories and bcrypt API for user authentication.
+* We used the newsapi-python API for fetching our news stories and bcrypt API for user authentication.
+The schedule library aids the news API.
 * Make sure you migrate/populate your database!

 ## Authors